Last Updated on 2 months by William

 These are the methods to remove liquid nails:

 To remove liquid nails from a hard surface, such as flooring, use a heat source to soften the adhesive.
-Once the adhesive is soft enough to peel or lift, use strong force to remove the nails.
+Use strong force to remove the nails once the adhesive is soft enough to peel or lift.

 To remove liquid nails, you will need a set of necessary materials: